benmack/oneClass/README.md

 In RStudio you should find the *oneClass* folder under the files in which you can start the *oneClass.Rproj*.

 **Note that the Dockerimage is optimized and for not as slim as it could be and that *maxent.jar* is not yet included in the image (see https://hub.docker.com/r/benmack/r-oneclass-deps).**

+The following package looks like a very interesting future base image on top of which oneClass might be installed without much of a setup cost because it contains most if not all dependencies, including maxent:

+    docker run -rm -p 8888:8888 -e JUPYTER_ENABLE_LAB=yes -v ${PWD}:/home/jovyan/work scioquiver/notebooks:cgspatial-notebook